 Jo also enjoys an educational role, working with physiotherapy students at Kingston University, and is also a member of the POGP executive committee.

 Away from work, Jo has two teenagers, and loves to spend her time laughing, cooking and eating with friends and family as well as jogging, exercise classes and Yoga.
 She is also a fan of karaoke, though her enthusiasm rather than her talents shine through!

-Jo holds clinics at both Wimbledon Village and at Hinchley Wood.
+Jo holds clinics at our Hinchley Wood clinic.
 Find out more about Women’s Health clinic.